TG721/Final_TengizExpress/README.md

 This is a Aliexpressstore client app. at launch it loads best sales items sorted by newest.
 User is also presented 4 menu Items: Category, Search, Cart, Account.
-Hone button is presented at the bottom of screen and always, using whcih user can access Home Page with the menu.
+Home button is presented at the bottom of screen and always, using which user can access Home Page with the menu.

 ## Features